dcanasp/memory_bank/architecture/Quality attributes/security.md

 - **Availability**: Your system should always be available, even when under [[some attacks|attacks]]

 >[!important]
-If you want to see what to do to guaranty [[Web Security]] check that note.
+If you truly want security you should have [[Web Security]] and [[Network Security]].

-A very important fact about security is protecting the *cut vertices* (articulation points).
+A very important fact about security is protecting the *SPOF* (Single Point Of Failure) or in graph theory called *cut vertices* (articulation points).
 These are the points in your system that if turned off would disconnect all of the services.
 For example a unique [[database]] or a [[load balancer]] if these fall down, the rest of the program is unable to operate.

-A final good security concept is two verify on **three** steps.
+A final good security concept is to verify on **three** steps.
 - With something you know (a password)
 - Something you are (Biometric)
 - Something you Have (USB with another private key)